10 Mistakes to Avoid When Selling Your House

 You also want to make sure to fix any obvious hazards at the property or that you take steps to mitigate them (keep the children away from your pool or get your dogs out of the house, for example).

 What to do: Review and modify your insurance coverage as needed.
+Also remove or make safe any hazards on your property.

 10. Don’t be Unprepared for Your Next Step